 3. Lethargy and Increased Floppiness

-Gentle stimulation is enough to rouse a baby from restfulness.
+Gentle stimulation is enough to arouse a baby from restfulness.
 A newborn remains asleep or in a state where his eyes are closed most of the day.
 A healthy baby’s cries are clear and loud.
-But if the crying turns weak or baby suddenly finds it a struggle to feed, then your baby needs help.
+But if the crying turns weak or baby suddenly finds it a struggle to suckle, then your baby needs help.
 Sluggish activity is a sure sign to watch out for, as it will let you figure out if your baby is sick.

-4. Breathing Difficulty
+4. Difficulty in Breathing

-Rapid and wild breathing that is generally higher than 60 breaths per minute can be a sign that baby needs medical attention.
-If breathing difficulty is accompanied by grunting sounds, weighty movements of the chest and abdominal region, and blue colouration of tongue and lips, take your baby to a medical expert.
+Rapid and wild breathing that is generally higher than 60 breaths per minute can be a sign that the baby needs medical attention.
+If breathing difficulty is accompanied by grunting sounds, weighty movements of the chest and abdominal region, and blue discolouration of tongue and lips, take your baby to a medical expert.
 Resting rate of breathing should be counted immediately after a feed or when the baby is asleep to understand the difference.